 Nationwide Children’s was the first hospital in Ohio to receive access to the VEPTR device, and less than 10 surgeons in the state are approved to implant the device.
 Neither physical therapy nor stretching has been shown to improve or stop scoliosis, although further research is being conducted to determine if non-surgical methods can be effective in improving or slowing down the curvature.

-Is there anything that I can do to prevent scoliosis?
 No. But early diagnosis can be helpful in getting treatment that may reduce the degree of curvature in your child’s spine.

 Most importantly, there is nothing about the condition that should limit their physical activity.
 Children should maintain a normal lifestyle and enjoy family, school and sport activities.

 If you have questions or would like to request an appointment with one of the specialists at Nationwide Children’s, click here or call (614) 722-6200.
 For more information on scoliosis listen to our PediaCast.